the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Tweak - We have added context to some of the strings and labels of the new RSVP block to allow more granular translation.
+[GTRIA-294]

 = [5.0.0.1] 2020-08-31 =

 * Fix - Prevent the Attendee Registration modal from incorrectly setting RSVP as the provider class.
 [ET-901]